lineartimer/WebAppStarterPack/doc/notes.md

 - Major: Backward incompatible changes
 - Minor: New features but backwards compatible
 - Patch: Backwards compatible bug fixes only

+A branch can be squashed, merged and pushed back to the original branch from GitHub Desktop (switch over to the original branch, then Branch -> Squash and Merge into Current Branch, select the branch you want to merge back and then push to origin)

+## CI/CD with GitHub actions

+- On the Actions tab of your repository on GitHub, click New workflow and set up a workflow.
+This will add a new yaml file under .github/workflows folder.
+Add the workflow and then click Commit changes
+- For GitHub to be able to deploy to Azure, you'll need to to provide GitHub with your login credentials, which you can do on the Settings tab under Secrets and variables -> Actions
+- (If your repository is public, you can also add environment secrets)
+- Click New repository secret and add CONTAINER_REGISTRY_USERNAME.
+On the Azure Portal go to your container registry and under Settings -> Access keys, you can copy the Username and paste it as the secret on GitHub
+- In a simliar way, create CONTAINER_REGISTRY_PASSWORD
+- Also, create AZURE_CREDENTIALS but to do that you'll need to install Azure CLI.
+To get Azure CLI on Mac, you first need to install homebrew.
+When homebrew is installed, open a Terminal and run

+brew update && brew install azure-cli

+- If you get a "command not found brew" error, open a Terminal and run

+cd /opt/homebrew/bin/
+PATH=$PATH:/opt/homebrew/bin
+echo export PATH=$PATH:/opt/homebrew/bin >> ~/.zshrc

+- To update Azure CLI: az upgrade
+- To log in to Azure CLI: az login
+- To create a service principal: az ad sp create-for-rbac --name "<a UNIQUE(!) name that hasn't been used before>" --role contributor --scopes /subscriptions/<your Azure subscription id (you can find it on the Azure Portal under your subscription)>
+- Save the appId, the password and the tenant as GitHub secrets to log in to Azure from the yml file (az login --service-principal -u <appId> -p <password> --tenant <tenant>
+- The Azure CLI can also be started from the Azure Portal (click the cloud shell icon in the upper right corner)
+- You can manage the created service principals on the Azure Portal under Microsoft Entra ID -> App registrations -> All applications

 # Backend development